|Updated: 14.4.2015 - Next update: 13.5.2015|

-Inflation fell to 0.5 per cent in December
+Inflation remained at -0.1 per cent in March

 Each mid-month, Statistics Finland's interviewers collect altogether around 50,000 prices on nearly 500 commodities from approximately 2,700 outlets for the Consumer Price Index.
 In addition, some 1,000 items of price data are gathered by centralised collection.
 The Consumer Price Index 2010=100 Handbook for Users is available on the CPI-home page (www.stat.fi).Statistical release